 - DSC and DIN application

-- Board resolution for investment in an Indian entity
+- Board resolution to invest in an Indian entity

 - Address and identity proof of the authorized signatory